Daylen1160/APSC160-Exam-Practice/README.md

 Now open the folder in your IDE and run from there!

-> I use Visual Studio Code (VSCode) but feel free to use whatever IDE you'd like!
+> I use Visual Studio Code (VSCode) but feel free to use whatever IDE you'd like! https://code.visualstudio.com/docs/languages/cpp (C/C++ both work the same)

 ![onlineGDB Demo](img/git_demo.gif "onlineGDB Demo")